Pelochus/pelochus-homelab/README.md

 Personal home server configuration and automation

 ### Dynamic DNS
 DynDNS is used here due to obvious reasons.
-I'm using NoIP because ISP's router supports it.
-Actually, I would prefer to use Dynu since it doesn't require an email confirmation every 30 days, but this router doesn't support it and I don't want a DUC service in my homelab installed.
+I'm using NoIP because ISP's router supports it, but I would prefer to use Dynu since it doesn't require an email confirmation every 30 days, but this router doesn't support it and I don't want a DUC service in my homelab installed.
 **Note to self**: Change once I change routers, if the router supports Dynu.

 ## TODO: